ADA / Public Accommodation FAQ’s

 Please click on the question below to browse our ADA/public accommodation FAQs.

 A place of public accommodation means any place or service offering to the public accommodations, advantages, facilities or privileges whether in the nature of goods, services, lodgings, amusements or otherwise.
-Places of public accommodation include a wide range of entities including, but not limited to: restaurants; public transportation; taxicabs; hotels/motels; theaters; doctors’ offices; gas stations; pharmacies; retail stores; museums; libraries; schools; day care centers; parks; arenas; any public facility owned, operated, or managed by or on behalf of state or local governments; or any agency or municipality supported in whole or part by public funds.
+Places of public accommodation include a wide range of entities including, but not limited to: restaurants; public transportation; taxicabs; hotels/motels; theaters; doctors’ offices; websites; gas stations; pharmacies; retail stores; museums; libraries; schools; day care centers; parks; arenas; any public facility owned, operated, or managed by or on behalf of state or local governments; or any agency or municipality supported in whole or part by public funds.
 Private clubs and religious organizations are exempt from the requirements for public accommodations.

 The ADA does not cover strictly residential private apartments and homes.
 If, however, a place of public accommodation, such as a doctor’s office or day care center, is located in a private residence, those portions of the residence used for that purpose are subject to the ADA’s requirements.
 Similarly, the leasing office of an apartment building or apartment complex, as well as a model apartment or home used for sales purposes, is a place of public accommodation subject to the ADA’s requirements.

 There are often physical impediments or barriers to full accessibility by the disabled.
 The ADA has certain barrier removal requirements.
 What are the limits of those requirements for existing facilities?